 John specializes in the representation of clients involved in real estate development.
 His practice focuses on advising and representing major residential, industrial, commercial, Native American Indian tribes, and renewable energy developers through all phases of the land use regulatory process and environmental compliance.
 His land use experience includes real estate due diligence investigations, negotiating and drafting development agreements, processing land use entitlements, advising tribal governments on environmental and natural resources law, and appearing before governmental agencies and commissions.

 Real Estate Development

-An experienced litigator, Mr. Ponder has handled actions involving development disputes, condemnation, environmental compliance, real estate transactions, and construction defect.
+An experienced litigator, John has handled actions involving development disputes, condemnation, environmental compliance, real estate transactions, and construction defect.
 He has managed complex civil litigation for several residential developers and defended challenges to development approvals.
-Mr. Ponder was lead counsel in the recent CEQA litigation appellate court decision, Citizens for Responsible Equitable Environmental Development (CREED) v.
+John was lead counsel in the recent CEQA litigation appellate court decision, Citizens for Responsible Equitable Environmental Development (CREED) v.
 City of San Diego regarding a challenge to an addendum to an EIR involving water supply assessments, greenhouse gas emissions, and exhaustion of administrative remedies.

 Professional Qualifications and Activities

 John's practice includes strong ties to the local, state and national Building Industry Associations.
 The Building Industry Association of San Diego County (BIASD) is the largest independent chapter of the California Building Association (CBIA).
 BIASD works closely with CBIA and the National Association of Home Builders (NAHB) on issues related to housing, environmental reform, streamlining permit processing, reducing building fees and construction dispute resolution.
 The existing relationship with these associations provides continued involvement in the latest issues which impact the development industry.